Amog-OS/AmogOS/README.md

 - **AmogOS was never intended to be a replacement for mainstream distributions; it's merely a joke and a sussy OS.**
 - For x64 users: It takes like a whole 69420 secs to load the UI from usb boot so be patient!

-## Testing ඞmogOS
-- You can test out AmogOS online without downloading it on DistroTest: https://distrotest.net/AmogOS/.
-(The OS will seem slow because of network latency, it runs very sus when installed).

 ## Website
 - Our only official website is https://amog-os.github.io/, designed by **our** web developer Fengzi (he's too sus to keep his full name here).